SlimeVR/SlimeVR-Docs-Site/src/slimevr101.md

 	  <source src="./assets/videos/ostriches.webm" type="video/webm">
 	  <source src="./assets/videos/ostriches.mov" type="video/quicktime">
 	</video><br>
 	GIF thanks to Butterscotch.
 Dance thanks to ToriKari.
-Each line there represents a tracked "bone".
+Each line represents a tracked "bone".
 </div>

 Depending on how you plan to use FBT in VR, choose one of the following options: